izzymg/fantasy/README.md

 Imageboard/BBS written in NodeJS with Koa and MySQLJS/MySQL

-Not currently safe for production
+Tested only on MariaDB - not currently safe for production

 #### Dependencies: